qbrandon/FormToQueueItem/docs/Installation.md

 If your Orchestrator instance is self hosted, then you will be able to define a user with the right permission (e.g. Queue Item creation.)
 If you wish to use the [UiPath Automation Cloud](https://cloud.uipath.com) then you can refer to the following guide on how to [configure API access](https://docs.uipath.com/automation-cloud/docs/about-api-access) for the next step.
-In the following steps, will assume the use of Automation Cloud.
+In the following steps, we will assume the use of Automation Cloud.

 In preparation of the next section, we want to get the API Access information as mentioned in the documentation above, more specifically:
 * User Key (also called a "refresh token", this is the secret key to your account, treat with extreme care)